MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/trades/journalist.md

 After passing the exam, it's recommended to find a plot for your shop, rent one, or create a Discord server to operate your journalism business.
 The Department of Education and Commerce wishes you the best of luck.

+- For more information on making money, check the [Making Money Guide](https://wiki.democracycraft.net/government/money/).
 - You can explore job opportunities with DC #employment channel: [DC Employment](https://discord.gg/democracy)